Open date: May 8th, 2020

-The Graduate School of Management at the University of California, Davis, seeks part time instructors to teach one or more courses in the area of Operations Management for the 2020-2021 academic year.
+The Graduate School of Management at the University of California, Davis, seeks part time instructors to teach one or more courses in the area of Accounting for the 2020-2021 academic year.
 These courses are part of the curriculum for the online MBA program.

-Applicants should have a PhD or advanced coursework in Management Operations, and be familiar with standard business and management operations frameworks.
+Applicants should have an MBA, PhD or advanced coursework in Accounting, and be familiar with standard business and accounting frameworks.
 Experience teaching with the case method and teaching in an online format preferred.

 Instructors will hold 10 live online sessions, one per week in a 10-week quarter, reviewing and expanding upon material presented to students in a pre-recorded format.
 Instructors are also required to assist with course grading and work with the course coordinator to ensure consistency across sections.
 A fast and stable internet connection is required.